-Give your smoothie an extra boost of protein with chocolate milk (on Amazon) for muscle repair and carbs to replenish energy stores.
+Give your smoothie an extra boost of protein with chocolate milk for muscle repair and carbs to replenish energy stores.
 Plus chocolate to amp up your smoothie flavour!

 Kombucha is fermented sweetened green or black tea that supports your digestive system and counteracts liver toxicity.
 It has quite a vinegary taste, so try cutting it by adding a teaspoon of maple syrup or honey to your smoothie.

 These are our favourite liquids to use in smoothies, but there are plenty more to try out.
 Soy milk?
 Maple water?
 Kefir?
 What's your favourite?
 Try them all and let us know!